 Merhaba!
-We arrive in Marrakesh Airport and are warmly welcomed before being transferred to our hotel.
+We arrive in Marrakesh Airport and are warmly welcomed before being transferred to our hotel overlooking the Oukaimeden Mountains, where we enjoy a 2-night stay.
 Check in time is from 1500 hrs.

-Overnight: Le Kech Hotel, Marrakesh (2 nights) (D)
+Overnight: Le Kech Boutique Hotel & Spa, Marrakesh (2 nights) (D)

 Day 02: Marrakesh

-Today we will unearth the secrets of Marrakesh, beginning in the medina, the old walled section of town and a UNESCO World Heritage Site.
-This thousand-year-old city was long a political, economic and cultural center.
-Marvel at its architectural jewels, including the soaring Koutoubia minaret.
-Continue to the Bahia Palace, an exemplary of privileged life in the 19th century, the Tiskiwin Museum (Maison Tiskiwin), which houses an impressive collection of North African arts and crafts.
-The museum, which was founded by a Dutch anthropologist, is organized into geographically themed exhibits, with each room focusing on artifacts from different towns and regions along the ancient trade route from Marrakesh to Timbuktu.
-The works on display include exquisite hand-woven carpets and textiles, traditional Berber clothing and jewelry, intricate basketwork and tribal handicrafts.
-Later we visit Djemaa el-Fna, Marrakesh's main square, which is filled with orange juice stalls and vendors, along with fire-eaters, mime artists, snake-charmers and street musicians performing at every turn.
-You may also take the opportunity to explore the city's fabled, labyrinthine souks, their bustling alleyways brimming with all manner of wares.
+The imperial city of Marrakesh is Morocco’s most popular tourist destination.
+Since the 11th century when it was built, Marrakesh has been a political and cultural powerhouse, serving as the capital for three of Morocco’s greatest dynasties.
+Until French rule, “Marrakesh” was even used interchangeably to refer to both the country and city.
+Look out of any window in Marrakesh and we will find a postcard view: clay-red houses far and wide, palm trees sprouting everywhere, gardens bursting out of courtyards, and the High Atlas Mountains as a soothing purple backdrop.
+It’s no wonder French fashion legend Yves Saint-Laurent found so much inspiration here.
+Today we will unearth the secrets of Marrakesh, beginning in the medina*, the old walled section of town and a UNESCO World Heritage Site.
+We marvel first at its architectural jewels, including the soaring Koutoubia minaret and the Bahia Palace, an exemplary specimen of privileged life in the 19th century.
+Our next stop is the Tiskiwin Museum (Maison Tiskiwin), which houses an impressive collection of North African arts and crafts.
+It was founded by a Dutch anthropologist, and exhibits artifacts from different towns and regions along the ancient trade route from Marrakesh to Timbuktu.
+Later, we visit Djemaa el-Fna, Marrakesh's main square, which is filled with orange juice stalls and vendors, along with fire-eaters, mime artists, snake-charmers and street musicians performing at every turn.
+We will also have the opportunity to explore the city's fabled, labyrinthine souks, their bustling alleyways brimming with all manner of wares.
 Following our visit, return to our hotel.
-The remainder of the afternoon is at leisure, a perfect opportunity to freshen up and get ready for a dinner in a local restaurant.
+The remainder of the afternoon is at leisure, a perfect opportunity to freshen up and get ready for dinner in a local restaurant.
 (B, D)

 Overnight: Xaluca Hotel, Dades (1 night) (B, D)

-Back on the road, our first stop is Tinerhir (Tinghir), with its extensive palm grove, the ksours built into the rocky hills above it and its mysterious decaying Jewish quarter.
-Tinghir has been for generations a stop for nomadic Berber tribes travelling from the mountains north of it towards the desert during the winter months.
-A rather inconspicuous hidden gem is the 19th century adobe mosque nested within the old crumbling ksour, a heaven for photography enthusiasts.
-Todra Gorges, lie only 15 km from Tinghir, presenting an arresting spectacle with its crystal clear river emerging from it, its huge walls changing color to magical effect as the day unfolds.
-Its 300 meters (1000 feet ) high walls are home to more than 150 bolted routes and at any time of day you can catch a glimpse of someone rock climbing his way up the gigantic walls.
-Before reaching Merzouga where the tarmac ends, we pass Erfoud and Rissani.
-In Erfoud we may stop for an optional visit at Musee des Oasis, if time allows.
-Rissani used to serve as last stop on the great caravan routes south and gold and slave auctions were taking place here as late as 1800’s.
-Before it, the caravan trade and the most important city in Morocco was Sijilmassa, the ruins of which lie opposite Rissani.
-From its gates, Ibn Battuta and Leo Africanus left Morocco to embark on their illustrious journeys across the Sahara into African countries.
-Soon after we reach Merzouga and in the distance we will have a glimpse of the first leviathans of sand forming the Sahara: the dunes of Erg Chebbi.
-Dinner and overnight at your hotel.
+Back on the road, our next stop is Tinerhir (Tinghir), with its extensive palm grove, elaborate ksours (“desert castles”) built into the rocky hills and mysterious, decaying Jewish quarter.
+For generations, Tinghir has been a stop for nomadic Berber tribes travelling from the mountains to the desert during the winter months.
+A hidden gem is the 19th century adobe mosque nestled within the crumbling ksour, a heaven for photography enthusiasts.
+Only 15 kilometers from Tinghir, Todra Gorges present an arresting spectacle with their crystal clear river and towering walls, changing color as the day unfolds.
+More than 150 bolted rock climbing routes can be found here, and, at any time of day, we can catch a glimpse of someone making their way up the steep walls.
+Before reaching Merzouga, where the tarmac ends, we pass Erfoud and Rissani.
+In Erfoud, we may stop for an optional visit at Musee des Oasis, if time allows.
+Rissani used to serve as a last stop on the great caravan routes heading south, with gold and slave auctions taking place here as late as the 1800’s.
+Before the caravan trade, the most important city in Morocco was Sijilmassa, the ruins of which lie opposite Rissani.
+From its gates, Ibn Battuta and Leo Africanus left Morocco to embark on their illustrious journeys across the Sahara into other African countries.
+Soon after, we reach Merzouga.
+In the distance, we glimpse the first leviathans of sand forming the Sahara: the dunes of Erg Chebbi.
+Dinner and overnight is enjoyed at our riad.